rodekruis/kobo-connect/README.md

 ## Create headers endpoint
 If you need to map a lot of questions, creating the headers manually is cumbersome.
 The `/create-kobo-headers` endpoint automates this.
 It expects 4 query parameters:
 - `system`: required, enum (options: 121, espocrm, generic)
-- `kobouser`: your kobo username
+- `kobouser`: your Kobo username
-- `kobopassword`: your kobo password
+- `kobopassword`: your Kobo password
 - `koboassetId `: the assed id of the survey (to be found in the url: https://kobonew.ifrc.org/#/forms/`ASSETID`/summary)

 In the body you can pass all the headers you want to create as key value pairs, for example: